 Do you know a doc who still takes calls by holding the phone to his ear and trying to scribble notes simultaneously?
 He needs a Bluetooth headset.
 I use Canbor wireless headphones, and love them.

-Stay fit and get work done at the same time with a treadmill-desk combo.
-I’ve been using various versions of a treadmill workstation for over six years, and I have not become obese.
+Stay fit and get work done at the same time with a treadmill and a desk.
+I’ve been using various versions of an Under Desk Treadmilll and Standing Desk for over six years, and I have not become obese.

 Ways to carry stuff around